Numbers 21 – On the Way to Canaan

 a.
 Sihon would not allow Israel to pass through his territory: As was the case with the Edomites, the Amorites would not let Israel pass through their land – even though the Israelites promised it would be of no expense or trouble to the Amorites.

 b.
-So Sihon gathered all his people together and went out against Israel: While Edom passively refused, the Amorites actively attacked Israel and king Sihon led the battle.
+So Sihon gathered all his people together and went out against Israel: The Edomites threatened Israel and gathered their army, but they did not attack Israel (Numbers 20:18-21).
+The Amorites were different.
+They attacked Israel and king Sihon led the battle.

 ii.
-It was not unrighteous of God to harden the heart of Sihon because Sihon was not originally favorable towards Israel, and God did not make him be hardened when he really wanted otherwise.
-But that wasn’t how it happened; in hardening Sihon, the LORD gave him over to the evil his heart desired.
+It was not unrighteous of God to harden Sihon because he was not originally favorable towards Israel.
+God did not change Sihon’s heart to make him attack Israel.
+God simply gave Sihon over to what his evil his heart desired.

 3. (24-32) King Sihon and the Amorites defeated by Israel.